vand3rlinden/vand3rlinden.github.io/content/post/handle-your-spf-record.md

 After setting up the above entries, the sending servers of Salesfroce can only send from ```invoices@yourdomain.com```.

-## In summary
+## To summarize what we have done
-1. The main SPF record is cleaned up by deleting 6 DNS lookups, this with segmenting your vendors and email streams with subdomains.
+1. The main SPF record is cleaned up by deleting 6 DNS lookups, this with segmenting your email streams with subdomains and using SPF macros.
 2. We deleted the ```mx``` DNS lookup because of a duplicate mechanism.
 3. We have a good and secure way to add IP addresses to the SPF record using an SPF macro.
 4. We have restricted a third-party service to send from a specific address using an SPF macro.

-Instead of ***9 DNS look Ups*** before cleaning, the cleaned SPF record has only ***3 DNS look Ups*** with an SPF macro:
+Instead of ***9 DNS lookups*** before cleaning, the cleaned SPF record has only ***3 DNS lookups*** with SPF macros:
 ```
 v=spf1 include:spf.protection.outlook.com exists:%{i}._spf.yourdomain.com include:%{l}._spf.yourdomain.com -all
 ```